Canning Beef Roast For Easy Meals

 This would allow you to have cooked meat on hand for a quick meal for dinner.
 Helpful for a busy weekday, without eating takeout.
 It’s like a roast in a jar, but cooked!
 It is helpful when you get meat on sale and no freezer space.

-You can can beef in pints, review recipe below with the difference in processing time.
+No. You can can beef in pints.
+Review the recipe below for the difference in processing time.

 Print Recipe